Erotemic/ubelt/README.md

   `ubelt`.

 ## Available Functions:
-This list of functions and classes is currently available
+This list of functions and classes is currently available.
+See the corresponding doc-strings for more details.

 ```
 import ubelt as ub